 Residence halls offer many opportunities to enjoy rich experiences while developing leadership skills.
 Through the hall councils and the Residence Hall Association, student residents can become more involved with their peers and with campus-wide decisions.

 Students working in paraprofessional positions, such as resident assistants, are vital to the residence hall program and provide great services to their fellow residents.
-Students on college work study can become a desk assistant for their building or another building on campus.
+Students can become desk assistants, office assistants and student assistant coordinators for Residence Life.